apache/camel-website/content/blog/2024/02/camel-quarkus-release-3.8.0/index.md

 ## Quarkus 3.8.0

+Camel Quarkus 3.8.0 is based on Quarkus 3.8.1.
+It’s important to note that this version is available in Quarkus platform 3.8.1 onward.
+Therefore, users are encouraged to upgrade to Quarkus Platform 3.8.1 for the latest features and improvements.

-Please refer to the [Quarkus 3.8.0](https://github.com/quarkusio/quarkus/releases/tag/3.8.0) release notes.
+Please refer to the [Quarkus 3.8.1](https://github.com/quarkusio/quarkus/releases/tag/3.8.1) release notes.

 Many thanks to all contributors and issue reporters!